Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Introduction

-\begin{theorem} Let $A$ be a finitely generated algebra over a finitely generated ring of scalars $\L$.
-Suppose that $A$ is associative or right-normed-generated, and that $(A/I_{n})^2$ is infinite for some $n\geq 1$.
-Then there exists a ring of integers of a global field $O$ such that $(O;\Lr)$ is e-interpetable in $(A;\Lal)$, and $\mc{D}(O;\Lr)$ is reducible to $\mc{D}(A;\Lal)$.
+\begin{theorem} Let $L$ be a finitely generated algebra (possibly non-associative, non-commutative and non-unitary) over a finitely generated associative commutative unitary ring $\L$.
+Suppose that $L$ is left-normed-generated with respect to some finite generating set $T$, and that $(L/I_{n}(T))^2$ is infinite for some $n\geq 1$.
+Then there exists a ring of integers $O$ of a number field or of a global function field such that $(O;\Lr)$ is e-interpretable in $(R; \Lal)$, and $\mc{D}(O; \Lr)$ is Karp-reducible to $\mc{D}(L; \Lal)$.
+Moreover: \begin{enumerate}